-If you are given the option, and if you wait until the end of the semester to take the verbal quiz and then are clouded out, you have no recourse but to take the Planetarium exam.
+If you wait until the end of the semester to take the quiz and then are clouded out, you will not be able to complete this lab.
 Do not expect your TA to schedule additional time for you.
-If you have not taken the oral test and are unable to attend the special exam session at Fiske (or it is not offered), you will not receive credit for this lab!
-"Poor planning on your part does not constitute an emergency on our part."
+If you have not taken the oral quiz, you will not receive credit for this lab!